 For your peace of mind, and ours, we have invested in state of the art GPS tracking collars for our packs.

-We have the Garmin Astro 900 tracking colour coded T9 collars for every dog.
-Fully legal for use in Canada, this system allows us to track your dog in the event they are separated from the pack.
+We have 2 Garmin Alpha 10 remotes and 12 Garmin T20/T5X tracking only collars.
+This system allows us to track your dog in the event they are separated from the pack.
 With a range of up to 8km, these collars allow us to track their movements and predict the best way to get them reunited with owners and pack.

 GPS collars are worn in our Take to the Trails, Train for the Trails and Sleep-paw-ver programs.